 The proposed DAS node/microcell will be properly proportioned to the utility pole and will fit in with the character of the neighborhood.
-The proposed DAS node/microcell will comply with the site standards for the RA zone district (including height) and will result in a structure consistent with a design that could be approved on any similar utility pole in the vicinity.
+The proposed DAS node/microcell will result in a structure consistent with a design that could be approved on any similar utility pole in the vicinity.